-In Eastern Europe especially, where online booking is less common, you can simply go to the bus station and hop on the next departure.
+In Eastern Europe and the Balkans especially, where online booking is less common, you can simply go to the bus station and hop on the next departure.
 It is not nearly as easy or affordable to book a last minute flight.
-Travel by bus is ideal for the traveler who likes to wing it.
+Traveling Europe by bus is ideal for the traveler who likes to wing it.

 Many of these perks are shared by train travel, and a lot of folks will tell you to shell out for a Eurail pass.
 I love trains and there’s certainly a romance to a continental train journey that a bus ride will never be able to match.
 But getting from point A to point B for just 10 euro is worth the cost in romance!
 Flixbus in particular has rock bottom rates all over Europe.
 You just can’t beat the price of traveling by bus.
 You can also book overnight buses, much like overnight trains, and save yourself a night of accommodation expenses.
 Traveling overland is economical in every way.